Bretstein

-Bretstein is a former municipality in the district of Murtal in the Austrian state of Styria.
+Bretstein is a former municipality in the district of Murtal in the state of Styria in central Austria.
 Since the 2015 Styria municipal structural reform, it is part of the municipality Pölstal.

+History

+During World War II, Nazi Germany operated the Bretstein concentration camp, a subcamp of the Mauthausen concentration camp, in Bretstein, whose prisoners were Spanish Republicans and German Jehovah's Witnesses.
+Five Spaniards were murdered after an unsuccessful escape attempt.

 Geography

 Bretstein lies in the Niedere Tauern.